ishehadeh/blog/content/posts/tcl-dictionary.md

 - `example` Will give an example sentence with the word, and an English translation of the sentence.
 - `conjugations` Will list conjugations for verbs.
 I'm still trying to figure out exactly how to do this.
 I think the best way is to write them all out, so that irregulars don't have to be special-cased, and for my own practice.
 But, I want some helper methods that will autofill regular verbs in some times.

+## Implementation

+Now, here's where it gets weird.
+I'm new to TCL, I don't know the idioms, and have *may* have gone a little crazy with it's dynamic features.

+There's a global inside the `::dictionary` namespace called `EXECUTOR`.
+Functions are invoked in the namespace referenced by `EXECUTOR` as the dictionary is evaluated.
+The `::dictionary::definition` procedures normalize their input call an associated procedure in the `$EXECUTOR` namespace.
+For example `a. to go up` will invoke `$EXECUTOR::definition "a" "to go up"`. `$EXECUTOR::begin-word <WORD>` and `$EXECUTOR::end-word <WORD>` are called before and after the block is evaluated, there are similar functions for context.